-- President, Chief Executive Officer with ultimate responsibility for all of the University's operations.
-The Directors of ITD, HR and the Corporate Secretary, all members of the UL Executive, report to the President. - Provost/Deputy President, with overall responsibility for ensuring that the University's core work of research, teaching and service to the wider community is enabled and supported as effectively, efficiently and economically as possible.
-The Associate Vice President Academic Affairs (AVPAA), the Associate Vice President Student Engagement (AVPSE) and the Associate Vice President Academic Services & Deputy Registrar report directly to the Provost. - Chief Finance and Performance Officer drives the financial performance and reporting, data-based benchmarking and decision making, quality management, integrated planning and the sustainability of the organisation.
-As a member of Executive Committee, the CFPO makes a significant contribution to the shaping of UL's strategic agenda, tactical operation and future planning. - Information Technology Division, Buildings & Estates, Enterprise, Entrepreneurship and Innovation, Technology Transfer Office and University subsidiaries Plassey Campus Centre and UL Sport. - Vice President Global & Community Engagement is a member of the Executive Committee and holds the key responsibility for the University strategies relating to relationship, partnership and collaboration development activities globally, regionally and locally. - Chief Commercial Officer provides strategic support for the realisation of the Strategic Development Zone (SDZ) venture and commercially focused projects like the Digital Aviation Registry.
-Responsibilities of the Chief Commercial Officer include the wider commercial operations of the University in addition to continued responsibility for Building and Estates and Plassey Campus Centre. - Executive Deans Reporting to the President, Executive Deans take a leadership role in planning the Faculty's/School's future strategic direction within the framework of the University's strategic plan.
+- President, Chief Executive Officer with ultimate responsibility for all of the University's operations. - Provost/Deputy President, with overall responsibility for ensuring that the University's core work of research, teaching and service to the wider community is enabled and supported as effectively, efficiently and economically as possible. - Chief Finance and Performance Officer drives the financial performance and reporting, data-based benchmarking and decision making, quality management, integrated planning and the sustainability of the organisation.
+As a member of Executive Committee, the CFPO makes a significant contribution to the shaping of UL's strategic agenda, tactical operation and future planning. - Chief Operations Officer is a member of Executive Committee with specific responsibility for a number of key services, including the Information Technology Division, Buildings & Estates, Enterprise, Entrepreneurship and Innovation, Technology Transfer Office and University subsidiaries Plassey Campus Centre and UL Sport. - Vice President Global & Community Engagement is a member of the Executive Committee and holds the key responsibility for the University strategies relating to relationship, partnership and collaboration development activities globally, regionally and locally. - Chief Corporate Officer leads HR, Corporate Secretary, Communications, Alumni and People and Corporate Strategy.
+The CCO a member of Executive Committee.

+- Executive Deans Reporting to the President, Executive Deans take a leadership role in planning the Faculty's/School's future strategic direction within the framework of the University's strategic plan.
 In addition to their strategic role in the development of the Faculty/School, Executive Deans have overall responsibility for its day-to-day management.
 The Executive Dean is also involved in a variety of University level committees, including the Executive Committee, Management Council and Academic Council.
 The Executive Dean is supported by the Faculty Management Team, comprising the Heads of the Academic Departments, the Assistant Deans and the Faculty Manager. - Vice President Research (VPR) is a member of the Executive Committee with responsibility for the Research affairs of the University, including research support services, related enterprise and commercialisation of UL's research.
 Reporting to the President, the VPR also has a key role in the overall leadership and strategic management of the University.

 Appointed and chaired by the President, Executive Committee is the senior management committee with responsibility for developing strategic policies and procedures, monitoring corporate performance and ensuring that all aspects of the corporate function operate with optimal efficiency and effectiveness.

-Executive Committee meets fortnightly and comprises the President, Provost/Deputy President, Vice President Research, Corporate Secretary, Director of HR, Director of ITD, and the four deans of faculty, .
+Executive Committee meets fortnightly and comprises the President, Chief Operating Officer and Registrar, Vice President Academic Affairs and Student Engagement, Vice President Research & Enterprise, the four deans of faculty, the Dean of Graduate & Professional Studies, Director of Strategic Projects and Transformation, the President's Special Advisor on Equality and Diversity, and the Corporate Secretary.